vutuofficial/cryptocurrency/docs/index.md

 - You can add my bots to your server so that I can make more bots.
 It will be your greatest support. 💜

+## Terms of Service
+- No usage conditions are required.
+You can add the bot to your server and start using it.

 ### ⚙️ [Support Server](https://discord.gg/kaMmhpA9Qg) or vutu#9696